A1kmm/proofsweeper/README.md

 # Getting started

-* Before you can use ProofSweeper, you need to have Idris installed and on the PATH.
-ProofSweeper has been tested with Idris-1.1.1, but may work with other versions of Idris.
-Follow the [Idris installation instructions](https://github.com/idris-lang/Idris-dev/wiki/Installation-Instructions), and check that invoking `idris` from the command line works before continuing.
+* Before you can use ProofSweeper, you need to have Idris 2 installed and on the PATH.
+ProofSweeper has been tested with Idris2-0.7.0, but may work with other versions of Idris 2.
+Follow the [Idris 2 installation instructions](https://github.com/idris-lang/Idris2/blob/main/INSTALL.md), and check that invoking `idris2` from the command line works before continuing.
 * You also need Haskell Stack installed.
 Refer to the [Stack installation instructions](https://docs.haskellstack.org/en/stable/README/) to install Stack.
 Check that you can run `stack` on the command-line before continuing.
 * If you haven't already, clone this ProofSweeper repository with `git clone https://github.com/A1kmm/proofsweeper.git`, and change into the proofsweeper directory.
 * Change into the game-engine subdirectory, and run `stack install`.
 Check that you can run `ProofSweeperEngine` from the command-line.